 Key takeaways for a security officer resume

-- Global pandemic lockdowns have had a possibly irreversible impact on many industry sectors, while introducing new opportunities and expectations for professionals who are well qualified and adaptable.
+- Global pandemic lockdowns have had a possibly irreversible impact on many industry sectors.

 - The analytical and communication skills that security officers bring to bear while on duty can be useful when tailoring each resume to specific job and employer requirements.
 Your targeted resume should include keywords throughout that match the listed job description.